Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Testimonies from neighbors, invoices for landscaping, and HOA emails were examined.
 The arbitrator had to consider ambiguous documentation, conflicting surveys, and the impact on property value.

-Outcome: Judge Greene ruled in a split decision: Laura was granted permission to keep the deck, but only after reducing its size by 2 feet to respect part of the disputed strip.
+Outcome: The arbitrator ruled in a split decision: Laura was granted permission to keep the deck, but only after reducing its size by 2 feet to respect part of the disputed strip.
 Both parties were ordered to share the cost of commissioning a new, definitive survey by an independent surveyor.
 Furthermore, Laura agreed to pay Hernandez $7,500 in compensation for temporary loss of use and depreciation concerns.

 The ruling came in April 2023, concluding the arbitration in under two months, much faster than a court trial would have taken.
 Neither party was fully satisfied, but both appreciated the efficiency and finality of the arbitration process.
 Today, the modified deck stands as a symbol of neighborhood compromise, and both owners have resumed cordial relations.